pestphp/website/source/docs/guides/laravel.md

 ## Traits

-As explained in the [Underlying Test Case](/docs/underlying-test-case) section, the usage of traits is Pest is possible with the `uses` function.
+As explained in the [Underlying Test Case](/docs/underlying-test-case) section, the usage of traits in Pest is possible with the `uses` function.

 ```
 <?php